 In our day-to-day this may mean accepting ageing and mortality, endings of relationships or certain phases in our life, and new beginnings as well.
-In another context, it may mean that you see humanity as part of Nature, not as its controller-in-charge.
+In another context, it means that we see ourselves as part of Nature, not as its controller-in-charge.

-This is a valuable attitude, because it can make your life easier.
+This is a valuable attitude, because it may make your life easier.
 Like swimming along with the river's current, it increases your speed, and reduces the stress of resisting obstacles.